 - Grease muffin cups if required.
 Flatten each pastry disc with your hands, form into a cup shape, and place into each cup.
 Press and stretch the pastry to cover the cup to the top, making the pastry evenly thin.

-- Pour the custard into each pastry cup.
-Place in the oven and bake for 10 to 15 minutes or until pastry is golden and crispy, and the custard is browned.
+- Pour the custard, that should be still warm, into each pastry cup.
+Place in the oven and bake for 10 to 15 minutes or until pastry is golden and the custard is browned.